'An amazing achievement': Meet the Leeds karate kids who won big at the world championships

-WUKF World Championships 2023: Meet the Leeds karate kids who won big at the world championships
+WUKF World Karate Championships 2023: Meet the Leeds children who won big at the world championships

 The World Union of Karate-Do Federations (WUKF) World Championship was held last week in Dundee, Scotland.
 More than 5,000 competitors, coaches and officials from 31 countries came to stake their claim as world champions.